RyanParsley/rpdc/src/content/note/2026-05-02-hitl-mandate.md

 2. The Human is the Exogenous Driver (providing catalytic impact, the "unpredictable" context, true understanding and curation).
-3. The Thesis is that removing the Driver to increase the Engine's speed causes the System to crash into a state of zero-information equilibrium.
+3. The Thesis is that removing the Driver to increase the Engine's speed causes the System to crash into a state mediocrity.

 ---